sunnyhayer/assessment2/README.md

 Getting route model binding to work required adding the model bindings to the service provider and ensuring the route parameters matched the model names exactly.

 ## Conclusion

-The experience taught me valuable lessons about Laravel 12's new middleware system, the importance of consistent database column types for foreign keys, and proper MVC architecture.
+The experience taught me valuable lessons about Laravel framework, the importance of consistent database column types for foreign keys, and proper MVC architecture.
 Working through the various challenges - from foreign key constraints to view caching issues - gave me a much deeper understanding of Laravel's internals.